leesga8/Alberdle/capstone-proposal.md

 ## What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.

 I will be using mainly JavaScript to build the game mechanics.
 Typing on the keyboard or clicking on the display keyboard will register letters.
 I can write a function to match the guess to the selected word and produce wins or losses.
 React could be used to implement the user interface.
 The game can be structured to have different components like the tiles and keyboard display.
 For the list of words I will be researching different API's to source the data or having an array of words.
+Research from different articles on google and youtube videos for further clarification will be the main sources of information.

 ## If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

 The stretch goals of this project include: allowing the user to select a category which has only relevant words.
 There can also be a login screen for an account which can keep track of the user's statistics and how many tries it took to solve.
+Another stretch goal is to learn Tailwind CSS and style the project with Tailwind.

 ## What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

-Research from different articles on google and youtube videos for further clarification will be the main sources of information.
-If time permits, possibly learning some Tailwind CSS and implementing would be an option.
+Allowing the user to select different categories will be created with javascript logic.
+Not entirely clear on how to implement authentication but possible avenues to research can be Auth0 or vanilla javascript?
+If I need a database to store user game data I am thinking of Firestore.
+Further research will have to be done on Auth0 and Firestore.

 ## Is there anything else you'd like your instructor to know?
 I would like to build out the project in React but I am also leaving the option open to write it using vanilla Javascript.
 Further learning of React will take time and research will have to be done to outline the project.